Ktan61/parent-child/README.md

 # Class 12

 ## Description
-- passing values from child to parent
+- passing values over from parent to child and child to parent